-67. When there is a change of use, the taxable person shall make an adjustment to the input tax that has been claimed earlier.
-A change of use will lead to over deduction or short claim of input tax.
-In the case of capital items with value more than RM100,000, capital goods adjustment is to be used.
-In cases where the value of the capital items is less than RM100,000, partial exemption has to be used.
+88. When there is a change of use, the taxable person shall make an adjustment to the input tax that has been claimed earlier.
+A change of use will lead to over deduction or under deduction of input tax.
+In the case of capital assets with value more than RM100,000, capital goods adjustment is to be used.
+In cases where the value of the capital assets is less than RM100,000, partial exemption has to be used.

-68. Over deduction will occur when the percentage of usage for taxable supply has decreased.
+89. Over deduction will occur when the percentage of usage for taxable supply has decreased.
 On the other hand, short claim refers to situation where the percentage of usage for taxable supplies has increased.